Last updated January 28, 2012. Created by Itangalo on September 20, 2009.

-Once you've got a feature installed and running, chances are that you'll want to fiddle and change in some of its settings.
+Once you've got a feature installed and running, chances are that you'll want to fiddle with it and change some of its settings.
 This is quite natural, and nothing to be afraid of.
 The Features module will notice any changes made to a component of any features and signal this with an Overridden state on the Features administration page.

 Moreover, the Features module will allow an administrator to inspect the changes, revert to the original state and also to update the feature by applying the new changes to it (thereby possibly branching the feature).
 Here's how it works:

-- The View option displays a crude list of all the settings in the feature.
+• The View option displays a crude list of all the settings in the feature.
 If you have the Diff module installed, you can also use the Compare option to see what has been changed in a more convenient way.

-- The Revert option presents a list of the changed components in the feature, allowing the administrator to uncheck any of them before reverting the rest to its original state.
+• The Revert option presents a list of the changed components in the feature, allowing the administrator to uncheck any of them before reverting the rest to its original state.

 "Revert" vs "Update"